futtetennista/futtetennista.github.io/posts/algorithms-and-data-structures/2017-11-21-functional-graphs.markdown

-Looking back at the definition of the `Graph` type, it might look quite similar to the one of lists but it's not quite the same because there are rules for the construction of a graph, namely that the context of a given vertex contains the adjacent inbound and outbound edges only if the pair of vertices has *already been discovered*.
+Looking back at the definition of the `Graph` type, it might look quite similar to the one of lists but it's not quite the same because there are rules for the construction of a graph: the context of a given vertex contains the adjacent inbound and outbound edges only if the pair of vertices has *already been discovered*.

 ### Active graph patterns

 Pattern matching was identified as one of the ingredients that made lists and trees algorithms clean and succint, the paper refers to an extension of pattern matching for graphs named *"active graph pattern"* whose main goal is as far as I understood to make the notation more compact, augmenting the classic pattern matching by allowing a function to be called before the matching is applied.
+It is very similar to [view patterns](???) but it's more powerful because the patter can access the outer scope.
 This is not currently available in Haskell so the following code is something I made up to hopefully provide an intuition to the reader and **will not** type-check: